vzool/docs/api/reference.md

 curl -u staticToken: https://example.com/api/
 ```

 Notice that the token is `Py8Ru.muLD7HE.5juFrOR5` and has a colon `:` at the end.
-Using the Basic auth, the auth user is the token and the auth password should be either blank or the same token.
+Using Basic auth, the auth user is the token and the auth password should be either blank or the same token.

-#### 3. Query `access_token` Parameter
+#### 3. Query Parameter

 ```
 curl https://example.com/api/?access_token=Py8RumuLD.7HE5j.uFrOR5